TaruSama/ASLTranslator/README.md

 Please make sure to change all paths accordingly, there are a lot of them, also in the config.yaml file, for more information on that file, please have a look at the openhands github page

+Please move the fike "pose_landmark_heavy.tflite" to the path mentioned for it in the "importantPaths.txt" file

 For more info about the paths and what to change, I will do so per request, so please mail me at "talmc100@gmail.com" for more info if needed.

 Best Regards,